York Club

 The York Club is a private members' club that was incorporated on November 22, 1909.
-It is located at 135 St. George Street in The Annex neighbourhood of central Toronto, Ontario, close to the University of Toronto's main campus.
+It is located at 135 St. George Street in The Annex neighbourhood of central Toronto, Ontario, close to the University of Toronto's St. George campus.
 The club's name refers to the town of York in Upper Canada, which became the city of Toronto in 1834.